ThomasTorres2024/Obsidian-Notes/Linear Algebra/Linear Algebra/Subspaces/Projection Matrices.md

 ---
 # Projection Matrices Definition

 Orthogonal projections concern themselves with taking vectors that exist in higher dimensional spaces and then bringing them down and constraining them to lower dimensional spaces.
+Another way we can think of the idea of projection is by using the physical intuition of shining light onto an object and observing its shadow, in some sense its form is being into a lower dimensional space.
+Projection matrices in essence perform the same operation, except with additional constraints of linearity that we would find within a matrix.

 We can describe this more succinctly through a matrix equation where $P$ represents the projection matrix, and $x$ is an arbitrary vector in space.
 The follow properties hold: